bloomberg/chef-bcpc/bootstrap.md

 BCPC Cluster Bootstrap Overview
 ===============================

-This repository contains a set of scripts that is useful to bootstrap a BCPC cluster with a Cobbler, Chef, DHCP, and gateway server.
-Once the bcpc-bootstrap node is created, all of the other nodes (such as bcpc-vm1, bcpc-vm2, bcpc-vm3, etc.) can be PXE-booted with a valid image and then chef-ified with minimal effort.
+To install a BCPC cluster, a bootstrap node is required that has network connectivity to the remaining woker nodes.
+Once the bootstrap node is available and has the [Chef](http://www.getchef.com/chef/) server installed, Chef can provision the bootstrap node with the the [Cobbler](http://www.cobblerd.org/) and a DHCP server.
+Cobbler and the DHCP server are used to PXE boot the remaining worker nodes with a valid image.
+Once properly imaged, the worker nodes can be managed by the Chef Server.

-If you have Vagrant and VirtualBox installed, you can use our included Vagrantfile and an Ubuntu 12.04 box file to provision a bootstrap node that is able to act as the provisioning server with minimal interaction.
+If you have VirtualBox installed, you can use our included scripts to create and provision a bootstrap node.
+This bootstrap node is able to act as the provisioning serer with minimal interaction.

-If you do not wish to use Vagrant or have a bare metal installation and wish to do a manual install of the bootstrap node, you can use our bootstrap_chef.sh scripts to bring a bare Ubuntu 12.04 image up as a provisioning server.
+If you have a bare metal installation and a bootstrape node readily available, you can use `bootstrap_chef.sh` to bring a bare Ubuntu 12.04 image up as a provisioning serer.

-Once the bootstrap node is provisioned, then you can PXE-boot the other virtual machines and enroll them in the cluster as head and worker nodes as you deem appropriate.
+Once the bootstrap node is provisioned, the remaining worker nodes may be brought up to be PXE-booted and managed by Chef to be either a head or worker node - whatever you deem appropriate.

 Finally, if you do not wish to use our scripts (we won't be offended), please refer to the [manual instructions](#manual-setup-notes) at the end of this